andrewufrank/dainoSite/Blog/b070crossref.md

 # A reference to another file

+issue: the reference points to the html or the pdf (and not to the html in html and pdf in pdf!)

 Requires for HTML a full file name plus the marker within the text:

     [html chapter1 focus2](/BookExample/01part/01_1_chapter.html#focus2)